Birda Logo

 Conservation status

 The Dartford warbler has faced challenges, particularly in the UK where populations plummeted to just ten pairs in the 1960s due to severe winter conditions.
 It is sensitive to drought and habitat loss, which can lead to breeding failures and heath fires.
-Despite these challenges, the species has shown resilience and can recover in favorable conditions.
+Despite these challenges, the species has shown resilience and can recover in favourable conditions.
 Currently, the Dartford warbler is classified as Near Threatened by the IUCN, with a total population estimated at 1.1–2.5 million breeding pairs.
 Conservation efforts are crucial for this species, particularly as climate change poses new threats to its habitat and survival.

 Dartford Warbler Sounds